soichih/sca-service-matlab1/README.md

-[title]: - "Matlab - RandomMatrix"
+[title]: - "Matlab - Optimization Tool box: Simulated Annealing" [TOC]
-[TOC]

 ## Overview

 [MATLAB's Optimization Toolbox](http://www.mathworks.com/products/optimization/) tackles wide variety of solvers such as linear programming, mixed-integer linear programming, quadratic programming, nonlinear optimization.
 In this tutorial, we learn how to use simulated annealing to find the minimum of a function.
 The test function is the well known Rosenbrock function.